dotnet/docs-maui/docs/user-interface/layouts/gridlayout.md

         // Row 0
         // The BoxView and Label are in row 0 and column 0, and so only need to be added to the
-        // Grid.Children collection to obtain the default row and column settings. grid.Children.Add(new BoxView
+        // Grid to obtain the default row and column settings. grid.Add(new BoxView
         {
             Color = Color.Green
         });
-        grid.Children.Add(new Label
+        grid.Add(new Label
         {
             Text = "Row 0, Column 0",
             HorizontalOptions = LayoutOptions.Center,